v-novaltd/LCEVCdecJS/docs/coding_style.md

 The 'continue' command jumps to the next iteration of a loop without executing the rest of the loop.
-While in certain specific circumstances 'continue' can be useful, it is generally considered better practice to omit write loops without 'continue' as it can reduce readibility and redirect code execution in unexpected ways.
+While in certain specific circumstances 'continue' can be useful, it is generally considered better practice to omit and write loops without 'continue' as it can reduce readibility and redirect code execution in unexpected ways.

 ## Disabling the linter